 Boulder County and Red Star rescue teams are reportedly delivering aid and food to animals in need in the area.
 “Red Star is serving those with the greatest needs first, but they have committed to helping Laura’s horses before they leave,” said Lehman.

 A back-up plan is in the works and costs associated with renting a helicopter are $1875 an hour.
-Weight limits and other factors are still unknown, so the planning and waiting continues to ensure 50 very important mouths are fed this winter.
+Weight limits and other factors are still unknown, so the planning and waiting continue to ensure 50 very important mouths are fed this winter.